seeren/container/README.md

 ### Seeren\Container\Container

 Container need resolver and cache at construction then provide get and has methods.
-Resolver is a factory like using reflection whereas cache manage persistence of services.
+Resolver is a factory like using reflection whereas Cache manage persistence of services.

 ```php
 $container = new Container(